 No walls, no roof, no toys: the waiting lists for Forest Kindergartens are getting longer and longer.
 What is it about the trend?
 For which children is this outdoors daycare a good idea, and for which children is not?

-A Kindergarten that is in the middle of nature sounds almost anachronistic in 2021.
 At a time when many parents are concerned about the education and the best possible promotion of their offspring, sometimes they prefer to send them to English or violin lessons before school age.
 More and more parents are favoring the alternative and are interested in a Forest Kindergarten.

 Examples of children’s creativity